eragonfrc/eragonfrc.github.io/README.md

-Made by Eragon FRC team.
+Made by Eragon FRC Team.